Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Code Design

 where $(a)$ is deduced from $H(\vD^{mN'}|\Ms,\vZ^{nN'})=H(\Mr|\Ms,\vZ^{nN'})\leq1+\kr\cdot\epsE_{nN'}$ in {Remark}~\ref{rem:fict}, $(b)$ relies on $H(\Ms|\vD^{mN'},\vZ^{nN'})=H(\Ms|\vD^{mN'})$, $(c)$ results from $H(\Ms,\Mr)=\ks+\kr$ and $H(\vD^{mN'}|\Ms,\Mr)=0$, and $(d)$ follows from the fact that the dummy message $\Mr$ is systematically available in the punctured codewords $\vD^{mN'}$\!\!, implying $H(\Mr|\vD^{mN'}\!\!\!,\Ms) \leq H(\Mr|\vD^{mN'}) = 0$. \end{proof}

 The term $I(\vD^{mN'};\vZ^{nN'})/{(nN')}$ in~\eqref{equ:leakage_num} can be efficiently calculated using variants of the sum-product/BCJR algorithm~\cite{1661831} as $N'\!\!\to\!\infty$.
-Moreover, in the design procedure, the asymptotic error probability of Frank's decoder ($\epsE\defeq\lim_{N'\to\infty}\epsE_{nN'}$) is approximated by applying the following modifications to the density evolution algorithm. (i)~Since Frank’s and Eve’s observations are identical ({Remark}~\ref{rem:fict}), to evolve $f_\mathrm{vf}^{(\hell)}(\xi)$ through the FNs of Frank's decoder, we use Eve's observations ${\vz}^{nN'}$ in the Monte Carlo step instead of Bob's observations ${\vy}^{nN'}$\!.
-Let us denote the resulting density by $f_\mathrm{fv}'^{(\hell)}(\xi)$. (ii)~Since Frank possesses perfect knowledge about the secret message ({Remark}~\ref{rem:fict}), we set the density of messages from FNs to VNs as a probabilistic mixture of the density $f_\mathrm{fv}'^{(\hell)}(\xi)$ and an impulse at $+\infty$ with the weight of $q^{(l)}$.\footnote{Recall that $q^{(l)}$ represents the fraction of VNs carrying the secret message at the $l$-th LDPC subcode.
+Moreover, in the code design procedure, the asymptotic error probability of Frank's decoder ($\epsE\defeq\lim_{N'\to\infty}\epsE_{nN'}$) is approximated by applying the following modifications to the density evolution algorithm.\footnote{Density evolution is used during the code design procedure to \emph{estimate} Frank's asymptotic error probability, while the actual finite-length secrecy performance is evaluated by \emph{measuring} Frank's bit error rate in simulations.} (i)~Since Frank's and Eve's observations are identical ({Remark}~\ref{rem:fict}), to evolve $f_\mathrm{vf}^{(\hell)}(\xi)$ through the FNs of Frank's decoder, we use Eve's observations ${\vz}^{nN'}$ in the Monte Carlo step instead of Bob's observations ${\vy}^{nN'}$\!.
+Let $f_\mathrm{fv}'^{(\hell)}(\xi)$ denote the resulting density. (ii)~Since Frank possesses perfect knowledge about the secret message ({Remark}~\ref{rem:fict}), we set the density of messages from FNs to VNs as a probabilistic mixture of the density $f_\mathrm{fv}'^{(\hell)}(\xi)$ and an impulse at $+\infty$ with the weight of $q^{(l)}$.\footnote{Recall that $q^{(l)}$ represents the fraction of VNs carrying the secret message at the $l$-th LDPC subcode.
 Consequently, the impulse of weight $q^{(l)}$ at $+\infty$ appropriately captures Frank's perfect knowledge about the secret message.} Thus, the density of messages from VNs to CNs of Frank's decoder is calculated by

 and the block error probability at the $\hell$-th iteration of Frank's decoder is approximated by